samdanTetteh/Dog-Friendly/README.md

 ### Script
 1. Clone this repository preferably with Android Studio
 2. Build project and then run application.
-In the situation where yo are asked about trusting the application please select *yes*
+In the situation where you are asked about trusting the application please do select *yes*

 # Notes
 - Dog-Friendly has offline support.
-Data is retrieved from the remote and saved when data is established
+Data is retrieved from remote when data is established and saved.

 # Future Improvements
 - Network notification when data is restored.